PostHog/posthog.com/contents/docs/features/paths.md

 * Understand where traffic is quitting your application
 * Understand which parts of your application people are actually using

-We provide a visual representation of the paths taken by users on your product, so that you can easily identify these trends.
+We provide a visual representation of the paths taken by users on your product, so that you can easily identify these patterns.

 ## Viewing Paths